gotgenes/getignore/README.md

 ### list

-Use this command to get a listing of available gitignore patterns files from a remote repository and print the listing to STDOUT.
-This allows users to standard \*nix tools to manipulate the command's output.
+Use this command to get a listing of available gitignore patterns files from a remote repository and print the listing to `STDOUT`.
+This allows users to use standard command line tools to manipulate the command's output.
 For example, the following command line command can be used to download all the "global" gitignore patterns files:

 ```
 getignore list | grep Global/ | xargs getignore get
 ```

-By default, `list` queries the [GitHub .gitignore patterns repository](https://github.com/github/gitignore) using the [GitHub API v3 Trees endpoint](https://developer.github.com/v3/git/trees/).
-It is possible to pass in a different API URL via the `--api-url` flag, however.
+By default, `list` queries the [GitHub gitignore patterns repository](https://github.com/github/gitignore) using the [GitHub API v3 Trees endpoint](https://developer.github.com/v3/git/trees/).
+You can use a different owner, repository name, branch, or combination of all of them via the respective `--owner`, `--repository`, and `--branch` flags.
+It is possible to pass in a different API URL via the `--api-url` flag.

-By default, it filters for files that end with the `.gitignore` suffix, however, you can provide an alternative suffix via the `--suffix` flag.
-To list all files, provide an empty suffix, e.g.
+By default, `list` filters for files that end with the `.gitignore` suffix, however, you can provide an alternative suffix via the `--suffix` flag.
+Alternatively, to list all files in the repository, regardless of suffix, provide an empty string as the value, e.g.

 ```
 getignore list --suffix ''